weterynarzfred/page_4/README.md

 `if type === optionTypes.SELECT`
 - `max` - maximum number of simultaneously chosen options.
+- `displayAsTable` - display the choices as a table with rows: checkbox, title, text and rewuirements, cost.
 - `choices` - choices to select from, each choice can have:
   - `title` - display name of the choice.
   - `cost` - object with costs of the choice.